Choosing the right tree or shrub for your area

 Tree species vary in their height and width.
 For large restoration projects or planting several trees in one area, consider their mature size.
 (Some of the trees listed are available through Minnesota State Forest Nursery).

-Note: Use trees with a mature height of 18 feet or less within 18 feet of a power line.
+Note: Plant trees with a mature height of 18 feet or less within 18 feet planted under overhead utility lines.

 Short and skinny trees or shrubs: Grow up to 18 feet tall and about 20 feet wide.